krishnasrinivas/spark-benchmarks/docs/TestDFSIO.md

 The original version is included in the Hadoop's MapReduce job client library.
-However, since we could run the tests on a Spark Standalone cluster, we need to use a modified version of this benchmark based entirely on Spark and fully compatible with the Alluxio filesystem.
+However, since we could run the tests on a Spark Standalone cluster, we need to use a modified version of this benchmark based entirely on Spark and fully compatible with MinIO object storage.

 Getting started
 ---------------